CamoRageaholic1/KeyCroc/README.md

-# KeyCroc
+# KeyCroc Cred Exfil on Screenlock Payload
-KeyCroc Cred Exfil on Screenlock Payload
+Works with KeyCroc and Ducky

 Author: David Osisek
 Version: 1.4